iambumblehead/resolvewithplus/README.md

 resolvewithplus('testmodule', '/Users/bumble/resolvewith/test/')
 // '/Users/bumble/resolvewith/node_modules/testmodule/index.js'
 ```
 _resolvewithplus_, however, is a new version of [resolvewith][1] behaviour with additional non-standard behaviour included.
-It recognizes [bower][3] module dependencies and it recognizes the [browser property][4] in a package.json (or bower.json) to define browser-specific entry files.
+It recognizes .ts, .tsx, and .mjs files as well as the [browser property][4] in a package.json (or bower.json) to define browser-specific entry files.

 ```javascript
 resolvewithplus('bowermodule', '/Users/bumble/resolvewith/test/', { browser : true });